raspberrypilearning/guess-the-flag/en/step_4.md

 ![Duplicate countries](images/duplicate-countries.png)

 --- task ---
-Add a block to the end of your custom block code to delete the randomly chosen `Flag number` from the `Flags` list after it has been added to the `Chosen flags` list.
+Add a block to the end of your custom block code to delete the randomly chosen `flag number`{:class="blockdata"} from the `flags`{:class="blockdata"} list after it has been added to the `chosen flags`{:class="blockdata"} list.
 This will stop it from being chosen more than once.

 ```blocks
 define choose random flag